tomakehurst/minimal-mistakes/_docs/java-usage.md

 wireMockServer.stop();
 ```

-Like with stubbing-and-verification-via-rule you can call the
+As with stubbing and verification via the [JUnit rule](/docs/junit-rule) you can call the
 stubbing/verifying DSL from the server object as an alternative to
 calling the client.